bakuyy/ellehack/README.md

-"GreenCart: The Eco-Friendly Grocery Assistant"
+# GreenCart- An Eco-Friendly Grocery Assistant!